The Great Meadow: Plot

 Boone has come to recruit settlers for Kentucky.
 He describes it as the promised land, with ample game and lush meadows, with rich soil "like cream."
 He will blaze the trail for them: Southwest to the Holston River and across the Blue Ridge to Mount Powell, from which they will see a white cliff, the gateway to Kentucky, then on to Fort Harrod and the great meadows.
-Inspired by this speech and ignoring the desperate warnings of Sally Tolliver, whose husband and children were killed by Indians, Berk, his mother Elvira (Lucille La Verne), his younger brother, Jack (William Bakewell) and several others, including Evan, volunteer.
+Inspired by this speech and ignoring the desperate warnings of Sally Tolliver, whose husband and children were killed by Indians, Berk, his mother Elvira, his younger brother, Jack and several others, including Evan, volunteer.
 The next day, Berk asks Diony to come with him.
 He warns her it will be a hard life, but she says as long as she is with him she would choose no other.

 The group begins the more-than-500-mile (805-km) trek to Kentucky on Berk and Diony's wedding day.

 Their trials begin with the deep grief of parting from family and friends, knowing that they will never meet again.
 Betty is distraught at losing her sister.
 Diony weeps, cradled in her mother's lap.
 Her heart is torn in two.
 Molly says women's hearts seem made that way.
 She thought she would be near Diony when she "had a wedded woman's work upon her."
 Diony laments that she has never been apart from her mother one night since the day she was born, and now they will never see each other again.
 "Hard it is and bitter," Molly replies.
 She has faced it twice, first when leaving her own Mammy to help make the land here, and now, is giving Diony.
 But people who are in each other's thoughts cannot be separated, and she will be thinking on Diony "for my whole enduring life."

 Diony joins the waiting train.
 Thomas gives her two books and charges her to teach her children to read.
 Samuel, weeping, gives her his dog.
 Her mother gives her a case of needles and a bag of gourd seeds, "the use-fullest things next to bread."
 Rubin almost forgets his gift, clutched in his hand, and runs after her; it appears to be a pair of gloves.
 Samuel's dog runs back to him.